Fluttering shearwater: Feeding

-The fluttering shearwater's diet consists mostly of schooling fish (such as pilchards, trevally, mackerel, pilchards, sprats, etc.), small pelagic crustacea(krill etc.) and squids.
-This prey is caught through two methods, either surface seizing and pursuit diving.
+The fluttering shearwater's diet consists mostly of schooling fish (such as pilchards, trevally, mackerel, sprats, etc.), small pelagic crustacea (e.g. krill) and squid.
+This prey is caught through two methods, either surface seizing or pursuit diving.
 The action of marine currents often concentrates large quantities of prey, such as crustacean, krill and schooling fish, within a close distance to the surface of the water.
-Allowing the shearwater to simultaneously swim atop the water whilst having their head submerged underwater, in an attempt to catch prey.
+This allows the shearwater to simultaneously swim atop the water whilst having its head submerged underwater, in an attempt to catch prey.

-Pursuit diving is the other form of predation used by the fluttering shearwater, as it provides a greater area in which the shearwater is able to feed, in comparison to that of surface seizing.
+Pursuit diving is the other form of predation used by the fluttering shearwater, as it provides a greater area in which the shearwater is able to feed compared to surface seizing.
 Shearwaters are able to chase their prey below the water level through the use of their wings, using the wings to propel them underwater in an attempt to chase their prey.
 Many members of the genus Puffinus have evolved to have heavier wing loadings in order to aid them in pursuing prey to greater depths underneath the water.